Michael Shapiro (journalist): Later years and death

-One account of Michael's life states that he suffered a stroke sometime before 1974.
+One account of Shapiro's life states that he suffered a stroke sometime before 1974.

-In January 1973, as the extremism of the Cultural Revolution declined, the imprisoned foreigners were released and restored to good standing.
-Zhou Enlai apologized to the foreign experts on behalf of the government and CCP.
-Michael developed Parkinson's disease and other ailments.
-It was speculated these resulted from the harsh conditions he endured during his 5-year imprisonment.
+In January 1973, as the extremism of the Cultural Revolution declined, so the imprisoned foreigners were released and restored to good standing.
+Zhou Enlai apologized to all imprisoned foreign experts on behalf of the government and CCP.
+During incarceration, Shapiro developed Parkinson's disease and other ailments.
+It was speculated these were the result of severe conditions he endured during his 5-year imprisonment.

-Despite his travails, Michael remained loyal to Chinese communism.
+Despite his travails, Shapirol remained loyal to Chinese communism.
 He never told his family about his prison experiences.
-In 1977 he returned to work for the Xinhua News Agency.
+In 1977, he returned to work for the Xinhua News Agency.

-He died on 29 September 1986 of heart failure at the age of 76.
-A day later, Michael was posthumously conferred the title of 'Honorary Citizen of China' by the Beijing Municipal People's Government.
+Shapiro died on 29 September 1986 of heart failure, aged 76.
+A day later, he was posthumously conferred the title of 'Honorary Citizen of China' by the Beijing Municipal People's Government.
 Deng Xiaoping hailed him as "a staunch international soldier and sincere friend of the Chinese people".
-In reporting Michael's death, at least one British newspaper repeated the information about his activities in Korea.
+In reporting Shapiro's death, at least one British newspaper repeated the information about his activities in Korea.

-After Michael's death, his brother Jack established a prize for journalism students in Michael's name.
+After Shapiro's death, his brother Jack established a prize for journalism students in his name.
 In 2000, fifteen editors and journalists from Xinhua News Agency received the Shapiro Prize from the Foundation in Beijing.
-The Foundation no longer exists.
+This Foundation no longer exists.

 Personal life

-In October 1941 he married Eileen Murray (daughter of Sir John Murray Murray, Chief Justice of Southern Rhodesia 1955–1961).
-They had one daughter Sallie (born 1942) then divorced in 1945.
+In October 1941, Shapiro married Eileen Murray (daughter of Sir John Murray Murray, Chief Justice of Southern Rhodesia 1955–1961).
+They had one daughter Sallie (born 1942), then divorced in 1945.

-In August 1952 he married Liu Jinghe, who was born in Shanghai in 1911.
+In August 1952, he married Liu Jinghe, born in Shanghai in 1911.
 She graduated from the Department of Biochemistry at Jinling Women's University in Nanjing in 1932, and from the Senior Nursing School of Peking Union Medical College in 1936.
 She obtained a master's degree from the University of Minnesota and a doctorate in child development from Columbia University.
 After returning to China in 1950, she worked in the Institute of Psychology of the Chinese Academy of Sciences.
 She was a member of the Chinese Communist Party, a representative of the National People's Congress and an executive committee member of the All-China Women's Federation.
 She was one of the academic leaders of the psychology of child development and educational psychology in China.
-She died 12 December 2004.
+She died on 12 December 2004.

-Liu Jinghe and Michael had two boys, Xiao mai (also called Solomon, born 1954, died 2020) and Xiao di (also called Roger, born 1958).
+Shaprio and Liu had two boys, Xiao Mai (also called Solomon, 1954–2020) and Xiao Di (also called Roger, born 1958).
 In August 1981, Solomon married Xiao Yang (also called ShaSha).
 Roger has never married.